History of Ilkley: Anglo-Saxon period

 Collyer notes that there is not one sure word about Ilkley in the 800 years after the improvement of the fort by Virius Lupus; but that by the Norman period the area had an Anglo-Saxon name, derived from the Roman and Old British names; was a parish with church and priest; and contained four centres of life and industry, namely Ilkley, Nessfield, Middleton and Stubham.
-He conjectures that Ilkley's place on the track and road system of the time would have ensured that it was affected by the waves of invasions of Britain which took place throughout the Dark Ages, with Angles, Saxons and Danes settling and bequeathing names to the locality, whilst at the same time perhaps squeezing out the indigenous and Roman descent population.
+He conjectures that Ilkley's place on the track and road system of the time would have meant that it was affected by the waves of invasions of Britain which took place throughout the Dark Ages, with Angles, Saxons and Danes settling and bequeathing names to the locality, whilst at the same time perhaps squeezing out the indigenous population and those of Roman descent.

-Ilkley's Anglo-Saxon church is taken by Collyer to date to a 627 consecration, and most probably arising out of preaching by Paulinus Three Anglo-Saxon crosses formerly in the churchyard of All Saints, but now removed into the church to prevent erosion, date to the 8th century.
+Ilkley's Anglo-Saxon church is taken by Collyer to date to a consecration in 627, and most probably arising out of preaching by Paulinus Three Anglo-Saxon crosses formerly in the churchyard of All Saints, but now removed into the church to prevent erosion, date to the 8th century.

-Norman period and the Middleton family
+Norman period and the Middelton family

 Ilkley formed part of the Wapentake of Skyrack; its lands to the north of the river fell into the wapentake of Claro.
-In the Domesday Book, dating to 1086, Ilkley (Ilecliue/Illecliue/Illiclei/Illicleia) is listed as being in the possession of William de Percy 1st Baron Percy.
+In Domesday Book, dating to 1086, Ilkley (Ilecliue/Illecliue/Illiclei/Illicleia) is listed as being in the possession of William de Percy, 1st Baron Percy.
 By 1242 the land had passed to the Kyme family, of whose number Philip de Kyme appointed the first rector of the parish church on 11 December.
 The land was acquired by the Middelton family of Myddelton Lodge, from about a century after the time of William the Conqueror.
-The family lost possession through a series of land sales and mortgage repossessions throughout a period of about a hundred years from the early nineteenth century.
+The family lost possession through a series of land sales and mortgage repossessions throughout a period of about a hundred years from the early 19th century.
 The agents of William Middelton (1815–1885) were responsible for the design of the new town of Ilkley to replace the village which had stood there before.